There are two paths that can pull a personal on an negative path, to become a sociopath, or an egotistical person, a narcissist and psychopath.

 And it’s, by the way, the most dangerous threat to democratic countries: when too many of these spoilt kids are now entitled adults with power who have no empathy and can only care for their own rights.

-As I’ve read, the most spread theory in psychology nowadays is that one is born a psychopath with the ability to reason and control the disorder, when one becomes a sociopath, more prone to feel overwhelmed by the negative emotions as they were not dealt with from infancy.
+As I’ve read, the theory “du jour” in psychology nowadays is that one is born a psychopath with the ability to reason and control the disorder, when one becomes a sociopath, more prone to feel overwhelmed by the negative emotions as they were not dealt with from the cradle.

 But I believe that only the intelligence of the person is relevant here.
 That the cleverest will be psychopaths when the less so will be sociopaths.